HielkeMaps/hielkemaps.github.io/_addons/veinminer.md

 Transform your mining experience with VeinMiner!
 Get straight to the fun part of Minecraft by mining entire ore veins with a single block break.
 Smart, efficient, and fully customizable.

 ##### Features:
-- **Smart Detection**: Preview ore veins before mining with colored outlines
+- **Ore Outlines**: Preview ore veins before mining with colored outlines
 - **Enchantment Ready**: Works perfectly with Fortune and Silk Touch enchantments
 - **Customizable**: Configure everything to your needs with tons of settings to tweak
 - **Highly Compatible**: Works with vanilla and lots of other Add-Ons